datamade/how-to/mapping/react-leaflet.md

 export default App
 ```

 This code does what `ChicagoWardMap` did, but it depends on the `onSelectWard` prop to do this.
 So, we need to add that prop to the `ChicagoWardMap` component.
-(TODO: this is where a diff would be helpful...)
 Where you declare the `ChicagoWardMap` function, pass in `onSelectWard` as a prop:
 ```jsx
 function ChicagoWardMap({ onSelectWard }) {...}
 ```